Never use an existing brand to sell a non-related product to the existing ones.

 What hurts now will give happiness later (exercise, healthy eating, etc).

-Eg: sales.
-Sales increase the volume of sold products in the short term, but decrease it in the long term.
-Sales teach customers NOT to buy if it’s not on sale, and to wait for the sales.
+Eg: discounts.
+Discounts increase the volume of sold products in the short term, but decrease it in the long term.
+Discounts teach customers NOT to buy if it’s not on sale, and to wait for the sales.

 It’s the same thing for coupons.